sharetribe/flex-docs/src/docs/ftw-search/how-to-use-google-maps-in-ftw/index.md

 be configured to have specific locations shown by default when the user focuses on the input and hasn't yet typed in any searches.
-This reduces the typing required for common searches and also reduces the need to use Google Map Places API that much.
+This reduces the typing required for common searches and also reduces the need to use Google Maps Places API that much.

 To use default searches, another environment variable needs to be set: